l-quincy01/StudyBru/README.md

 ## Description

-**Study Buddy** is a React Native app designed to help students transform their lecture notes into interactive quizzes.
-This app allows users to upload documents (PDF, DOCX, PPTX), extract the text content, and generate quizzes based on the extracted information.
+**Study Buddy** is a React Native app designed to help students transform their lecture notes into flash-cards and interactive quizzes.
+This app allows users to upload documents (PDF, DOCX, PPTX), extract the text content, generate flash-cards and quizzes based on the extracted information.
 With Study Buddy, you can test your knowledge and enhance your studying experience in a fun and engaging way.

 ## Screenshots